- Home

 This can not only encourage you both to be more active during the chillier months, but it’s also an enjoyable way to spend quality time together – whether you’re talking all the time or walking in comfortable silence.

 You can head out to the countryside to admire gorgeous views, stroll along the beach if you live near the coast, or even do an urban walk around your city or town.
-Just remember to wrap up warm – and perhaps take a flask of hot coffee or cocoa with you!
+Just remember to wrap up warm – and perhaps take a flask of hot chocolate or coffee with you!
 You could even take a picnic.

-Have a read of our article on 10 different types of walk to enjoy for more inspiration.
+Have a read of our article on 14 of the best autumn walks for more inspiration.

 Join Rest Less Dating